-Mahesh Kovilakam^{1,2}, Larry W. Thomason2, and Travis Knepp2 1SSAI, Hampton, Virginia, USA 2NASA Langley Research Center, Hampton, Virginia, USA Correspondence: Mahesh Kovilakam (mahesh.kovilakam@nasa.gov)
+Mahesh Kovilakam, Larry W. Thomason, and Travis Knepp

+SSAI, Hampton, Virginia, USA

+NASA Langley Research Center, Hampton, Virginia, USA

+Correspondence: Mahesh Kovilakam (mahesh.kovilakam@nasa.gov)

 Abstract.
 The Stratospheric Aerosol and Gas Experiment on the International Space Station (SAGE III/ISS) began its mission in June 2017.
-SAGE III/ISS is an updated version of the SAGE III on Meteor (SAGE III/M3M) instrument that and makes observations of stratospheric aerosol extinction coefficient at wavelengths that range from 385 to 1550 nm with a near global coverage between 60°S and 60°N. While SAGE III/ISS makes reliable and robust solar occultation measurements in the strato-

-- 5 sphere, similar to its predecessors, interpreting aerosol extinction measurements in the vicinity of the tropopause and in the troposphere have been a challenge for all SAGE instruments because of the potential for cloud interference.
+SAGE III/ISS is an updated version of the SAGE III on Meteor (SAGE III/M3M) instrument that makes observations of stratospheric aerosol extinction coefficient at wavelengths that range from 385 to 1550 nm with a near global coverage between 60°S and 60°N. While SAGE III/ISS makes reliable and robust solar occultation measurements in stratosphere, similar to its predecessors, interpreting aerosol extinction measurements in the vicinity of tropopause and in the troposphere have been a challenge for all SAGE instruments.
 Herein, we discuss some of the challenges associated with discriminating between aerosols and clouds within the extinction measurements and describe the methods implemented to categorize clouds and aerosols using available SAGE III/ISS aerosol measurements.
-This cloud/aerosol categorization method is based on the results of Thomason and Vernier (2013) with some modifications that now - 10 incorporate the influence of recent volcanic/PyroCb eventsand a new method of locating aerosol centroid based on k-medoid clustering.
-We use version 5.2 of SAGE III.
-Herein we describe this new cloud/ISS extinction coefficients for the analysis.
-The current algorithmnow classifies standard (background) and non-standard (enhanced) aerosols in the stratosphere and identify enhanced aerosols and aerosol categorization algorithm, demonstrate how it identifies enhanced aerosols and aerosol/cloud mixture in the tropopause region.
-SAGE data is an important dataset in the GloSSAC data base and therefore, lower - 15 stratospheric region, and discuss the impact of cloud-filtered aerosol extinction coefficient measurements this cloud-filtering algorithm on the latest version of GloSSAC (version 2.2) is also discussed. release of the Global Space-based Stratospheric Aerosol Climatology (GloSSAC) dataset.
+This cloud/aerosol categorization method is based on the results of Thomason and Vernier (2013) with some modifications that now incorporate the influence of recent volcanic/PyroCb events and a new method of locating aerosol centroid based on k-medoid clustering.
+We use version 5.2 of SAGE III/ISS extinction coefficients for the analysis.
+The current algorithm now classifies standard (background) and non-standard (enhanced) aerosols in the stratosphere and identify enhanced aerosols and aerosol/cloud mixture in the tropopause region.
+SAGE data is an important dataset in the GloSSAC data base and therefore, the impact of cloud-filtered aerosol extinction coefficient measurements on the latest version of GloSSAC (version 2.2) is also discussed.

-1 Introduction
+15 1 Introduction